 I read an article that asked: Why is there gay conversion in the church, but not adultery conversion?
 For the record, I’m not a proponent of gay conversion.
 However, the author of the article, Abydenus, brings up a valid point.
 (Full article here: http://bit.ly/2mF3msz ).
 Even better: How about a side of aversion to go with your conversion?

 According to some statistics, 90% of the persons in the United States are of the opinion that infidelity is morally wrong.
-My place is not to say infidelity is a sin, but I do know the after effects can be devastating.
-Reactions to betrayal can easily cause people to act out in evil ways; acute rage, dismemberment, murder, etc. And this is not perceived, it’s absolutely real!
-High emotion does not wait on platitudes and divine intervention.
-It just moves any way it sees fit in the heat of the traumatic moment: sacred surroundings be damned.
+My place is not to say infidelity is a sin, but I do know the after-effects can be devastating.
+Reactions to betrayal can easily cause people to act out in evil ways; acute rage, dismemberment, murder, etc. And this is not perceived.
+It’s.
+Absolutely.
+Real.
+High emotion does not wait for platitudes and divine intervention.
+It moves any darn way it sees fit in the heat of the traumatic moment: sacred surroundings be damned.

 Infidelity is not one-size fits all.
 Each individual involved has their own backstory that is carried into the relationship.
 These stories warrant a proper, thorough, and nonjudgmental examination.
 It would benefit everyone if a more proactive approach toward infidelity prevention was implemented.
-Bible study has it’s place, but human study is of equal importance.
+Bible study has its place, but Human study is of equal importance.
 So much is taught about respect, reverence, and relinquishing: How ’bout respect for self, reverence for the common good, and relinquishing unhealthy behavior?
-Not always simple to accomplish, but seeking assistance through established and appropriate counseling before having to kneel at the altar and pray fervently for forgiveness, proves much easier on the spirit–and knees.
+True, not simple to accomplish, but seeking assistance through established and appropriate counseling before having to kneel at the altar and pray fervently for forgiveness proves much easier on the spirit, heart – and knees.